Franc Rode: Cardinal

 Rode was created a Cardinal Deacon by Pope Benedict XVI on 24 March 2006.

 His motto is a phrase in Old Slovene, "Stati inu obstati" (To Exist and Persevere / To Stand and Withstand), taken from the Catechism of Primož Trubar, which is also inscribed on the Slovenian 1 euro coin.
-In 2013 he was the first Slovenian in history to participate in a papal conclave.
+In 2013, he was the first Slovenian in history to participate in a papal conclave.

 Congregation for Institutes of Consecrated Life

 Rode returned to the Roman Curia upon his nomination as prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life on 11 February 2004.
 Pope Benedict XVI later created Rode Cardinal-Deacon of S. Francesco Saverio alla Garbatella in the consistory of 24 March 2006.
 In January 2011, he retired as the prefect of the Congregation.

-Until his 80th birthday Rode was a member of the various offices in the Roman Curia: congregations of Divine Worship and the Discipline of the Sacraments; for Bishops; for the Evangelization of Peoples; for Catholic Education; Pontifical Council for Culture and the Pontifical Commission Ecclesia Dei.
+Until his 80th birthday, Rode was a member of the various offices in the Roman Curia: congregations of Divine Worship and the Discipline of the Sacraments; for Bishops; for the Evangelization of Peoples; for Catholic Education; Pontifical Council for Culture and the Pontifical Commission Ecclesia Dei.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 Allegations of fatherhood

-In August 2012 Slovenian media reported allegations that Rode had fathered a child.
+In August 2012, the Slovenian newspaper Delo reported allegations that Rode had fathered a child.
 Rode denied the allegations and expressed willingness to submit to a DNA test.
 He also announced lawsuits against the media for alleged breaches of his right to privacy.
 "After all they've done to me they deserve this," he said.
-The DNA test proved negative.
+In October 2012, the alleged child, Peter Stelzer, and the alleged father, Franc Rode, performed a DNA test of fatherhood at the Institute for Legal Medicine in Munich.
+The test was reported negative by the institute and both Rode and Stelzer irrevocably agreed with the reported result.